NEW STUDENT & FAMILY ORIENTATION FAQS

 Q: Why are there fees for Orientation?

-Q: Why do I have to pay a late fee?
+Q: Why do I have to pay a late/change fee?

-In order to ensure a smooth program, participation numbers are confirmed with advising and campus partners well-in advance of the program and changing the guarantee numbers can impact program fees.
+In order to ensure a smooth program, participation numbers are confirmed with housing, dining, parking, advising and campus partners well-in advance of the program and changing the guarantee numbers can impact program fees.

 Q: Why are there no refunds within 10 business days of the program?

-In order to ensure a smooth program, participation numbers are confirmed with advising and campus partners well-in advance of the program and changing the guarantee numbers can impact program fees.
+In order to ensure a smooth program, participation numbers are confirmed with housing, dining, parking, advising, and campus partners well-in advance of the program and changing the guarantee numbers can impact program fees.
 If your initial guest is no longer able to attend Orientation, please inform NSFP and we are happy to update the reservation with a different guest name to attend in the initial guest’s place.

 Q: I am a confirmed Covenant Scholar.
 How do I complete my Orientation reservations?

-All Covenant Scholars are waived the following fees: a student reservation and ONE guest reservation.
-If you have already paid these fees, please email email@example.com and request a refund of these applicable fees.
+All Covenant Scholars are waived the following fees: student reservation, ONE guest reservation, ONE guest housing, and early/late arrival/departure for ONE student and ONE guest.
+If you have already paid these fees, email email@example.com and request a refund of these applicable fees.

 Q: How can I pay my balance for Orientation?

-Whether you are making the initial payment or paying for changes you have requested, you may do so via Visa or MasterCard.
-To make the payment on-line via Visa or MasterCard, please log in to your Orientation reservation at nsfp.unc.edu/orsignup, log-in with your ONYEN and Password, and click through to click on the Pay My Balance button.
-Please do not send credit card information via email, on-line chat, or over the phone; you may only make payment online.
+Whether you are making the initial payment or paying for changes you have requested, you may do so online via Visa or MasterCard.
+To make the payment on-line via Visa or MasterCard, log in to your Orientation reservation at nsfp.unc.edu/orsignup, log in with your ONYEN and Password, and click through to click on the Pay My Balance button.
+Do not send credit card information via email, on-line chat, or over the phone; you may only make payment online.

 ORIENTATION PROGRAM REQUIREMENT AND SCHEDULE LENGTH